elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 - Make sure that the API key is valid and allow the *Messages* | *Write* [permission](https://docs.elmah.io/how-to-configure-api-key-permissions/).
 - Make sure to include a valid log ID.
 - Make sure that you have sufficient log messages in your subscription and that you didn't disable logging to the log or include any ignore filters/rules.
-- Always make sure to call `LogManager.Shutdown()` before existing the application to make sure that all log messages are flushed.
+- Always make sure to call `LogManager.Shutdown()` before exiting the application to make sure that all log messages are flushed.
 - Extend the `nlog` element with `internalLogLevel="Warn" internalLogFile="c:\temp\nlog-internal.log` and inspect that log file for any internal NLog errors.